Yagan-Organization/Yagan/docs/README.md

 Yagan is a mobile app (currently in development) designed to help users of the Swiss public rail system make their travel easier and less expensive.
 With a simple and intuitive interface, Yagan allows users to report incidents on trains, such as out-of-service toilets, crowd density, or the presence of ticket inspector..

+## Why Yagan?

+Yagan is not only an artistic project; it also serves as a political statement.
+Through Yagan, we express our disagreement with the Swiss government’s decision to reduce or deny subsidies to the Swiss Federal Railways (CFF).

+In a time when sustainable public transport is more crucial than ever, the government’s lack of support sends a troubling message about its priorities.
+Public transportation is a key element in building a greener and more socially just future.
+By failing to invest adequately in CFF, the government risks undermining accessibility, environmental efforts, and social cohesion.

 ## Key Features
 - **Trip Search:** Users can search for train trips by entering their departure and arrival points.
 - **Reporting:** Users can report specific incidents on the trains (e.g., out-of-service toilets, ticket checks, etc.).